Sydney-Informatics-Hub/Germline-ShortV/README.md

   * Each output is used as input for GenotypeGVCFs
 * GenotypeGVCFs:
   * The number of scatter tasks = 3,200 genomic intervals
-  * 3,200 VCFs are gathered into a single `cohort.g.vcf.gz`
+  * 3,200 VCFs are gathered into a single, co-ordinate sorted `cohort.sorted.vcf.gz`
 * Variant Quality Score Recalibration
   * Is relatively quick and scattering is not required.
   * Inputs are `cohort.g.vcf.gz` and the final output is written to `cohort.recalibrated.vcf.gz`